Troubleshooting & FAQ

 Rendering with a LayoutTarget will skip all entities with the special metadata DeviceLayout.NORENDER_META = SemanticMeta(:norender), so there's a workaround: Try running map_metadata!(component(mynode), (_) -> DeviceLayout.NORENDER_META) before calling build! or render!.

-How do I attach components like readout resonators along a path in the schematic?
+How do I attach components along a path in the schematic?

 pa = Path(